misosvec/SingleRowCalendar/README.md

 # SingleRowCalendar

 # I do not have time to maintain this library.
-This library is for sale, contact me for more info.
+If you want to own and maintin this library, contact me for more info.
 With this library, you aren't attached to library built-in UI.
 You can create really beautiful and customizable UI and use selection features without hands getting dirty with RecyclerView and SelectionTracker.

 [![Download](https://api.bintray.com/packages/michalsvec/android-libraries/single-row-calednar/images/download.svg) ](https://bintray.com/michalsvec/android-libraries/single-row-calednar/_latestVersion)